Yehzuna/jquery-schedule/README.md

 - `period` The period to remove
 - `jqs` Schedule container

-A callback fire before a period is removed
+A callback fire before a period is removed.

 ### `onPeriodClicked(event, period, jqs)`
 - `event` click event
 - `period` The period target
 - `jqs` Schedule container

-A callback fire on a period click
+A callback fire on a period click.